DIY wood carving tools

 It is about 3/4inch in size and does not confuse the tool with the one used for cooking.
 It has an ergonomic design that allows easy handling.
 It comes with a large handle that comes with a good grip.
-That makes working on detailed designs easy and enjoyable.
+That makes working on detailed plans easy and enjoyable.

-Pros of making your own wood carving tools
+Advantages of making your own wood carving tools

 - Builds your creative skills

 - No industrial machinery

 Disadvantages of making your own wood carving tools